luraess/julia-parallel-course-EGU21/README.md

 julia> include("iceflow.jl")
 ```
+Running this the first time will (pre-)complie the various installed packages and will take some time.
+Subsequent runs, by executing `include("iceflow.jl")`, should take around 10s.

 You should then see two figures saved in a newly created output folder, the second being the comparison between modelled and observed ice thickness distribution over Greenland:

 ![Greenland ice cap](docs/iceflow_out2.png)